sarang-banakhede/augmentation-uncertainty-calibration-study/README.md

 STRATEGIES = ["baseline", "geometric", "intensity", "mixing", "occlusion"]
 ```

-All scripts also accept command-line overrides — run any script with `--help` for the full list.
+All scripts also accept command-line overrides.
+Run any script with `--help` for the full list.

 ---